threedworld-mit/tdw/Documentation/lessons/scene_setup_high_level/arrangements.md

 - `distance` is a float describing the kitchen counter's distance from the `corner` along the `wall`.
 - `region` is the [`InteriorRegion`](../../python/scene_data/interior_region.md) that the wall, corner, and kitchen counter are located in.
 [Read this for more information.](rooms.md) In most cases, you can set this to `scene_record.rooms[0].main_region` (assuming that you've already defined `scene_record`).
 - `allow_microwave` is an optional boolean.
 If True, the kitchen counter may have a microwave.
 This can be useful for controlling the total number of microwaves in a scene.
 It is optional and defaults to True.
-- `microwave_plate_probability` is an optional float defining the probability of there being a [`Plate`](../../python/proc_gen/arrangements/plate.md) inside the microwave (if there is a microwave).
-- `microwave_plate_food_probability`  is an optional float defining the probability of there being food on the plate (assuming there is both a microwave and a plate inside of it).
 - `cabinet_is_empty_probability` is an optional float defining the probability of the kitchen cabinet being empty.
-- `microwave_model` is an optional parameter.
-It can either a string (the name of a model), a `ModelRecord`, or None (in which case the microwave, if any, is chosen randomly).
-- `plate_model` is an optional parameter that sets the model of the plate (if any) inside the microwave (if any).
-It can either a string (the name of a model) or a `ModelRecord`.
 - `model` is either a string (the name of a model) or a `ModelRecord`.
 This is the root kitchen counter model.
 - `wall_length` is the length of the wall.
 If None, it defaults to the actual length of the wall.
 This can be useful if you want to start calculating the `distance` at an offset.
 - `rng` is optional and defaults to None.
 It is either a random seed (and integer) or a `numpy.random.RandomState` object.
 If None, a new `numpy.random.RandomState` object is created.